Around 4.8% of the female population has a narcissistic personality disorder (NPD). And like many other women, many of them go on to become mothers.

 Because she’s your mom, it may understandably sting a lot when these words come out of her mouth.
 But try to detach yourself whenever this happens and don’t take the insults personally.

 Of course, this is easier said than done.
-But one of the best strategies for dealing with a narcissistic mother is to not let the things she says bother you.
-When you can achieve this, it feeds her narcissism less and keeps you feeling sane more.
+But one of the best strategies for dealing with a narcissistic mother is not to let the things she says bother you.

 3. Don’t Hope to Change Her Behavior